Blog

 Remote workers are flocking to coworking spaces in droves in search of a flexible office environment and a rich community of like-minded individuals.
 While they may not need a private office for the entire day, they certainly need a space to take a Zoom call or two.

-Benefits of phone booths in coworking spaces
+Benefits of a phone booth in a coworking space

-Phone booths do the same thing but on a smaller scale.
 Offering phone rooms to book in your space can help you:

 • Attract and retain members through a diversified offering